 Digital screen time for kids has become an inseparable part of parents’ lives.
 Today’s children are growing up with technology.
 Regardless of whether they are toddlers, school-age kids, or teenagers.

+We’re here to assure you that things are not as bad as they may seem.
 Studies show that most parents are more concerned about limiting their kids’ screen time than the content they are engaging with.

 When the latter is what actually matters much more.